Overdraft Protection

 If the current balance and available balance are both $100 and your debit card is used at a restaurant for $35, a hold is placed on your account and the available balance will be reduced.

-Your current balance is still $100 because the transaction has not yet posted to your account.
-If a check you had previously written for $75 is presented for payment before the restaurant charge is sent to us for processing, you will incur an overdraft fee.
+Your current balance is still $100 because the transaction has not yet been posted to your account.
+If a check you previously wrote for $75 is presented for payment before the restaurant charge is sent to us for processing, you will incur an overdraft fee.
 This is because the available balance was $65 when the $75 check was paid.
 In this case, we may pay the $75 check and charge you an overdraft fee.
 The overdraft fee will also be deducted from your account, further reducing the balance.

 How Are Transactions Posted to Your Account?